nzkelvin/nzkelvin.github.io/_posts/2019-12-17-ocr-id-card-detection-in-d365-native-app.markdown

 # The Final Results
 Mobile devices are born with cameras, microphones and other sensors.
 With a 'Dynamics 365 for phones' app in your palm, will it be cool if you can scan ID cards with a camera of your phone?
 This is exactly what I did.
 The user persona is for workers on the ground and constantly on the go.

-Pictures worths thousands of words.
+A picture worths a thousand of words.

 ![image](../images/2019-12-17-ocr-id-card-detection-in-d365-native-app/OcrStep1.jpg)